Renal Dysplasia In Dogs And Cats A Kidney Defect

 The treatments available for renal dysplasia are intended to stabilize the pet and promote normal kidney function.
 Common treatment options include:

 Pets suffering from renal dysplasia may benefit from a special diet that is low in salt and easy to metabolize.
-Your veterinarian may recommend a food or prescribe a specific diet.
-Vitamins and supplements may also be useful to make up for any nutrients that the pet is losing through excessive urination.
+Your veterinarian may recommend food or prescribe a specific diet.
+Vitamins and supplements may also be useful to compensate for any nutrients the pet is losing through excessive urination.

 • Fluid therapy

-Many pets with renal dysplasia become dehydrated and require hospitalize to restore fluid levels.
-All pets suffering from renal dysplasia should have regular access to fresh, clean water.
+Many pets with renal dysplasia become dehydrated and require hospitalization to restore fluid levels.
+All pets suffering from renal dysplasia should have regular access to clean water.

 • Medications